Skip to main content

 Figure \(\PageIndex{13}\) shows an interactive iCn3D model of Human Mitochondrial 3-Ketoacyl-Coa Thiolase (T1) (4C2J)

 Steps 1 through 4 outlined above apply to the beta-oxidation of a saturated fatty acid with an even-numbered carbon skeleton.
-Unsaturated fatty acids, such as oleate (18:1) and linoleate (18:2), contain cis double bonds that must be isomerized to the trans configuration by the enzyme enoyl CoA isomerase or reduced by the enzyme NADPH (2,4-dienoyl CoA reductase or 24DCR), using NADPH.
+Unsaturated fatty acids, such as oleate (18:1) and linoleate (18:2), contain cis double bonds that must be isomerized to the trans configuration by the enzyme enoyl CoA isomerase or reduced by the 2,4-dienoyl CoA reductase (24DCR), using NADPH.

 Enoyl CoA isomerase

-This enzyme catalyzes the isomerization of cis double bounds to the trans form which mimics those formed by acyl-CoA dehydrogenase by FAD in step 1.
-Figure \(\PageIndex{14}\) shows a plausible mechanism for the conversion of cis double bonds to their trans isomer.
+This enzyme catalyzes the isomerization of cis double bonds to the trans form, which mimics those formed by acyl-CoA dehydrogenase using FAD in step 1.
+Figure \(\PageIndex{14}\) shows a plausible mechanism for converting cis double bonds to their trans isomer.

 Figure \(\PageIndex{14}\): Cis to trans isomerization by enoyl-CoA isomerase (https://www.ebi.ac.uk/thornton-srv/m-csa/entry/341/)

-Glu 136 acts as a general base, while amide Hs of Leu 66 and Gly 111 stabilized the intermediate oxyanion and hence the developing charge in the transition state.
+Glu 136 acts as a general base, while the amide Hs of Leu 66 and Gly 111 stabilize the intermediate oxyanion and, hence, the developing charge in the transition state.
 They are optimally situated in the oxyanion hole.

 Figure \(\PageIndex{15}\) shows an interactive iCn3D model of the Human mitochondrial Δ32-enoyl-CoA isomerase (1SG4)